AES New York 2017

 Several successful spectral ear training software applications are now available and being used by individuals and audio institutions around the world.
 While some listener training applications address other audio attributes, they have not received the same level of development and refinement.
 A methodology, software application, and the required stimuli for a dynamic range controller ear training program are described herein.
 This program, based on ideas developed for spectral ear training, addresses several limitations of earlier dynamic range controller ear training programs.
 It has been designed for web access, making use of the Web Audio API for audio processing, a custom audio compressor design, and a wide range of musical stimuli.

-P15-7 An “Infinite” Sustain Effect Designed for Live Guitar Performance—Mark Rau, Center for Computer Research in Music and Acoustics, Stanford University - Palo Alto, CA, USA; McGill University - Montreal, QC, Canada; Orchisama Das, Center for Computer Research in Music and Acoustics (CCRMA), Stanford University - Palo Alto, CA, USA
+P15-7 An “Infinite” Sustain Effect Designed for Live Guitar Performance—Mark Rau, Center for Computer Research in Music and Acoustics (CCRMA), Stanford University - Palo Alto, CA, USA; Orchisama Das, Center for Computer Research in Music and Acoustics (CCRMA), Stanford University - Palo Alto, CA, USA

 An audio effect to extend the sustain of a musical note in real-time is implemented on a fixed point, standalone processor.
 Onset detection is used to look for new musical notes, and once they decay to steady state the audio is looped indefinitely until a new note onset occurs.
 To properly loop the audio, pitch detection is performed to extract one period and the new output buffer is written in a phase aligned manner.